 Women of all ages and backgrounds may require or request testing for sexually transmitted diseases.

-The most prominent sexually transmitted infection is human papilloma virus, or HPV.
+The most prominent sexually transmitted infection is the human papillomavirus or HPV.
 Persistent infection with HPV is the cause of cervical cancer.
-Routine testing for this virus, in addition to the traditional Pap test, is recommended for all women over the age of 30.
-A vaccine to prevent this infection is offered to all adolescent girls.
+In addition to the traditional Pap test, routine testing for this virus is recommended for all women over 30.
+A vaccine to prevent this infection is offered to all adolescents.

-STI’s can cause complications in pregnancy, and are routinely tested for during the first trimester of pregnancy and also includes testing for HIV, hepatitis B, syphilis, gonorrhea and chlamydia.
+STIs can cause complications in pregnancy.
+They are routinely tested for during the first trimester of pregnancy.
+This also includes testing for HIV, hepatitis B, syphilis, gonorrhea, and chlamydia.

-We offer a confidential and comfortable setting to discuss your risks or possible exposures.
-Testing for any of the mentioned infections, as well as hepatitis C and herpes, can be done upon request.
+We offer a confidential, comfortable setting to discuss your risks or possible exposures.
+Testing for any of the mentioned infections, hepatitis C and herpes, can be done upon request.

-Patients who are bothered by symptoms caused by pelvic relaxation can often be helped by physical therapy and/or corrective surgery.
-Weight loss can decrease symptoms in some patients and a medical device called a pessary provide either short term or long term relief.
+Patients who are bothered by symptoms caused by pelvic relaxation can often be helped by physical therapy or corrective surgery.
+Weight loss can decrease symptoms in some patients.
+A medical device called a pessary can provide either short-term or long-term relief.

 We are always happy to evaluate patients with concerns related to pelvic relaxation.
-After an office visit we can formulate a plan to assist patient with the options that would be the most helpful to them.
+After an office visit, we can formulate a plan to assist patients with the options that would be the most helpful to them.

-Uterine fibroids are muscular tumors that usually occur in the uterus, and almost always benign.
-Where the fibroids occur in the uterus has significance in the type and severity of symptoms they cause.
+Uterine fibroids are muscular tumors that usually occur in the uterus.
+They are almost always benign.
+Where fibroids occur in the uterus has significance in the type and severity of symptoms they cause.

-Fibroids are very common and most patients are not aware that they have them.
-When fibroids cause symptoms the most common are abnormal bleeding, pelvic pain, and painful intercourse.
+Fibroids are common.
+Most patients are not aware that they have them.
+When fibroids cause symptoms, the most common are abnormal bleeding, pelvic pain, and painful intercourse.